2020–21 Billie Jean King Cup

 The 2020–21 Billie Jean King Cup was the 58th edition of the international women's tennis team's tournament and the first to be styled as the Billie Jean King Cup in honor of former World No. 1 Billie Jean King.

 For this edition, the format of the cup was changed.
 The main modification is the World Group taking place at one location and in one week, with twelve teams divided in four round-robin groups of three teams each, with the winners of each group advancing to the semi-finals.
 The series between the teams in this stage featured two singles matches and one doubles match.
 As the World Group takes place as one single tournament, the event has been named the Billie Jean King Cup Finals.
 The lower zone groups I, II and III were composed of round-robin group play deciding promotion or relegation.

 This edition was played over two years because of the COVID-19 pandemic: The Finals were originally scheduled to be held 17 to 18 April 2020 but were postponed to the following year and finally took place in November 2021.

+Albania, Ghana, Guam, Mongolia, Nigeria, and Rwanda made their first appearances in the tournament.